mallahova/article_retrieval_system/README.md

 To run the Article Retrieval System, follow these steps:
 1. Sign in or register at kaggle.com.
 2. Open the [Gemma model card](https://www.kaggle.com/models/google/gemma/) and select "Request Access"
+3. (Optional) Verify your phone number [here](https://www.kaggle.com/settings) to be able to use the  GPU T4 x2 accelerator.
-3. Run the Article Retrieval System in a Kaggle Notebook environment, which provides GPU T4 x2 accelerator.
+4. Run the Article Retrieval System in a Kaggle Notebook environment.
 You can copy my notebook [here](https://www.kaggle.com/code/alisamalakhova/article-retrieval-system-with-gemma-and-langchain).